patrickcd/dilemma/docs/examples.md

 ```
 order.status == 'confirmed'
-and order.created_at within 24 hours
+and order.created_at upcoming within 24 hours
 and (
   order.items.count < 5
   or (order.customer.tier == 'gold' and order.total_value > 100)